 Pain in chest – another common side effect which appears shortly after the test, but soon disappears.

 Breathing difficulties and heart rate changes – both of which come to normal after a while.

-Some of the patients may experience bitter taste in their mouth.
+Some of the patients may experience a bitter taste in their mouth.

-All of these side effects are just temporary and they vanish in relatively short time.
+All of these side effects are just temporary, and they vanish in a relatively short time.
 But before going for this test, make sure to follow your doctor’s instructions.
 He will probably tell you not to drink or eat anything 4 hours before your test begins.
-Also you will be told not to take any medicines and to wear sports clothes appropriate for running.
-If you are pregnant, consult your doctor before deciding to take this test.
+Also, you will be told not to take any medicines and to wear sports clothes appropriate for running.
+If you are pregnant, it could be better to consult your doctor before deciding to take this test.
 Also, if you are very ill, talk to your doctor about some other option.